 Central Park is an American animated sitcom created by Loren Bouchard (creator of Bob’s Burgers), Nora Smith, and Josh Gad for Apple TV+.
 The show makes its debut on May 29.

 Apple TV+’s flagship show is The Morning Show, a series that explores the behind-the-scenes drama of a morning news show.
 Apple has already ordered two seasons of the series, which brings Steve Carell back to television as part of a high-powered cast that includes Jennifer Aniston and Reese Witherspoon.

 All of that star power doesn’t come cheap, though: Every episode of The Morning Show reportedly costs over $15 million, making it more expensive than the final season of Game of Thrones.
 A teaser trailer for The Morning Show (see below) was released in August.

 Apple TV+ also includes the alternate-history drama For All Mankind.
 Created by Battlestar Galactica‘s Ronald D. Moore, For All Mankind explores what would have happened if the international space race never ended.
 Season one is available now, while season two is already in pre-production.

-A half-hour comedy called Dickinson stars Hailee Steinfeld as Emily Dickinson, the American poet who became famous years after her death.
+A half-hour comedy-drama called Dickinson stars Hailee Steinfeld as Emily Dickinson, the American poet who became famous years after her death.
 Apple describes the series as a look at “the constraints of society, gender, and family from the perspective of [the] rebellious young poet.”
 Despite its 1800s setting, the show features several modern flourishes.
 Apple has already ordered a second season.